percona/postgres/contrib/pg_tde/documentation/docs/yum.md

-# Install pg_tde on Red Hat Enterprise Linux and derivatives
+# Install pg_tde on Red Hat Enterprise Linux and Derivatives

 This tutorial shows how to install `pg_tde` with [Percona Distribution for PostgreSQL](https://docs.percona.com/postgresql/latest/index.html).